2018 Journal Impact Factor Scores

 2-Year Impact Factor: 5.024

 SRCD members receive full digital access Child Development.
-If you are an SRCD member and would like to access the publication, please log in to your SRCD member account at the top of the page and proceed to the journal via the links below.
-If you continue to experience problems accessing the full articles, switch web browsers and log in again.
+If you are an SRCD member and would like to access the publication, please log in to your SRCD member account.
 Not an SRCD member?
-Learn more about the benefits of membership and join today.
+Learn more about the benefits of membership.

 View Issues Online